wp-plugins/stl-viewer/readme.txt

 Plugin Name: STL Viewer
 Plugin URI: http://wordpress.org/extend/plugins/stl-viewer/
 Description: STL Viewer for WordPress
-Version: 0.6
+Version: 1.0
-Stable tag: 0.5
+Stable tag: 1.0
 Tags: stl, 3d, viewer, shortcode, 3d printing, 3d scanning, kinect Requires at least: 3.0
-Tested up to: 3.5.1
+Tested up to: 4.1.1
 Author: Christian Lölkes
 Author URI: http://www.db4cl.com
 License: GPLv2

 == Description ==

-With a simple shortcode you can enable and embed a javascript viewer called thingiview.
-This plugin is still under development and things might change alot until version 1.0.
+With a simple shortcode you can enable and embed a WebGL viewer to show 3d stl files.

 In the current version:

 * STL files have to be uploaded to /wp-content/uploads
-* the viewer can't be used more than one time per page.
+* The viewer can't be used more than one time per page.
 This might be a feature because the viewer needs a lot of resources.

-This plugin uses thingiview.
-Check out the HowTo in the Installtion tab.
+A complete description of the plugin can be found on [my blog](https://www.db4cl.com/projects/stlviewer-1-0-for-wordpress/).

 == Installation ==